 To use GS36, simply dilute with clean water at a ratio of 20:1.
 Once diluted, apply to the surface using either a watering can with sprinkler or back sprayer and leave to dry.
 Ensure the shed or fence surface is completely dry before application of paint, oil or stain.

 Owatrol VC175 Tropical Strength Mould Killer

 VC175 Tropical Strength Mould Killer from Owatrol kills and prevents mould and algae and provides long lasting protection.
-If mould or algae is an issue in your garden, it can be prevented from forming on the surface of shed or fence by using VC175.
+Is mould or algae is an issue in your garden?
+It can be prevented from forming on the surface of shed or fence by using VC175.